MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio.md

 ### Device Logging

-In Visual Studio 2015 and above the Android and iOS log pads are unified
+In Visual Studio 2017, the Android and iOS log pads are unified.

 The new Device Log tool window for Visual Studio allows to show logs for Android and iOS devices.
 It can be shown by executing any of the following commands: